Tech Tip # 224: How to Install a Perkins, Ford, Continental or Deutz Water Pump

 1. All joint surfaces on the engine which require a gasket must be thoroughly cleaned of any old gasket material.

 1. If a pulley needs to be pressed on to the pump, as is the case on a Perkins 4.108 or many Continental engines, use a hydraulic press, not your Uncle Bubba’s hammer, to press the pulley on the shaft.
-Take care and support the opposite end of the shaft while pressing the pulley on the shaft.
+Take care and support the opposite end of the shaft while pressing the pulley on the shaft so you don’t damage the water pump assembly.

 1. Coat the new gasket sparingly with suitable jointing compound and together with new “O” rings (when applicable), place in position.

-1. Check pump by hand for free rotation.
+1. Check pump by hand to ensure free rotation.
 Some seal friction will be felt and is normal.

 1. Check that all associated parts (i.e. fan, fan belt, hoses, thermostat, etc.) are in good working order.
 Replace any worn or suspect parts.

 1. Connect hoses and fit fan belt(s).
 Fan belt(s) must be adjusted carefully.
-Do not overtighten.
+Do not overtighten the belts.

 1. Refill system with recommended coolant solution and check for leaks.